protoflex/parse-ez/README.md

 # Parse-EZ : Clojure Parser Library

-[api]: http://www.protoflex.com/parse-ez/api-doc/protoflex.parse-api.html "Parse-EZ API" [See API Documentation][api]
+[api]: http://www.protoflex.com/parse-ez/api-doc/protoflex.parse-api.html "Parse-EZ API" [API Documentation][api]

 Parse-EZ is a parser library for Clojure programmers.
+It allows easy mixing of declarative and imperative styles and does not require any special constructs, macros, monads, etc. to write custom parsers.
+All the parsing is implemented using regular Clojure functions.

-It provides a number of parse functions and combinators and comes with a built-in customizable infix expression parser and evaluator.
-It allows the programmer to concisely specify the structure of input text using clojure functions and easily build parse trees without having to step out of Clojure.
-Whether you are writing a parser for some well structured data or for data scraping or for a new language, you can make use of this library to quickly create a parser.
+The library provides a number of parse functions and combinators and comes with a built-in customizable infix expression parser and evaluator.
+It allows the programmer to concisely specify the structure of input text using Clojure functions and easily build parse trees without having to step out of Clojure.
+Whether you are writing a parser for some well structured data or for data scraping or prototyping a new language, you can make use of this library to quickly create a parser.

 ## Features

 - Parse functions and Combinators
 - Automatic handling of whitespaces, comments
-- Marking positions and Backtracking
+- Marking positions and backtracking
-- Seek, read, skip string or regular expression patterns
+- Seek, read, skip string/regex patterns
 - Builtin customizable expression parser and evaluator
 - Exceptions based error handling
 - Custom error messages